Apostolic Christianity fuels Kentucky clerk's gay marriage fight

-MOREHEAD, Ky.
-(Reuters) - The low-slung, white building that houses Morehead, Kentucky’s Solid Rock Apostolic Church is small enough that a visitor could easily drive past without noticing.
+MOREHEAD, Ky., Sept 4 (Reuters) - The low-slung, white building that houses Morehead, Kentucky’s Solid Rock Apostolic Church is small enough that a visitor could easily drive past without noticing.

 But over the past four years the church and its version of Apostolic Christianity has come to play a big role in the life of Kim Davis.
 It helped the thrice-divorced Rowan County Clerk escape what her lawyer described as a life in the “devil’s playground” and lead her to face jail in opposition to a U.S. Supreme Court ruling upholding same-sex marriage that she said violated her religious beliefs.